Library Services for Distance Learners

-This on-line induction tutorial is ideal for anyone who is not able to visit the Library.
-It will help you to use the Library catalogue, find resources in your subject area by searching electronic journals, databases and the internet and know who to contact if you have a problem.
+This on-line tutorial is ideal for anyone who is not able to visit the Library.
+It will help you to use the Library catalogue, find resources in your subject area by searching electronic journals and databases and know who to contact if you have a problem.
 You can use the tutorial from any computer with an internet connection and you don't need a password.
 You can use as much (or as little) of it as you need.

-Undergraduates can have up to 10 books on loan at any one time, postgraduates 15 items.
-3 week and 1 week loans can be renewed if another reader has not reserved them.
+Undergraduates can have up to 15 books on loan at any one time, postgraduates 20 items.
+3 week and 1 week loans can be renewed if another library user has not requested them.
 Click here for information on how to renew.

 If you cannot visit the Library in person you may wish to use our proxy borrower service.
 This enables someone else to pick up your books for you.
 If you would like to take advantage of this service, please contact Reader Services on 020 7631 6369, firstname.lastname@example.org

 Books can be returned in person to the issue desk or via the book return bins situated outside the Library.
 Books may also be returned by post, but are the responsibility of the user until they arrive in the Library.